tencherry10/til/thoughts/on-error-handling.md

 1. There are a lot more exceptions and exceptions are generally more meaningful than errors.
 1. Most people and languages confuse exceptions with errors (or more correctly programming mistakes).

+What may not be obvious is that:

+1. Unhandled Exception only fail after traversing multiple layers up on the stack.
+It may even cross the boundary of a program and propagate via RPC callbacks / queues / promises far away from the original point where the failure was detected.
+1. Unhandled Exception may be masked, errors may be catch in layer in between and retransmitted as other exceptions or even squelched.

 As a rule of thumb, a programming mistake could be categorized on two axis:

 1. Implicit/Explicit - whether the programmer is aware of the mistake